qrvey/partner-portal/docs/ui-docs/dataviews/filters.md

 ## Adding a Filter
-After clicking on the filter icon, you’ll be taken to the filter window below.
+After clicking on the filter icon, the filter window below will appear.
 Start by selecting the column you’d like to filter by, then add the condition and value you’d like to filter by and click the **+ Add Filter** button.
 Applied filters will appear in the pane on the right.

 ![3_filters](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.1_filters/3_filters.png#thumbnail)